arcus-smart-home/arcusplatform/docs/quickstart.md

 If any of these aren't able to run and continue to run (e.g. uptime of over a minute), you'll need to troubleshoot further.

+### Configuration

+### Generating an AES key

+TODO

+#### Setup CORS for arcusweb

+CORS (Cross Origin Resource Sharing) relaxes the Same Origin Policy to allow cross-origin requests with special headers (e.g. as needed for WebSockets), and retrieval of files cross-origin.
+You should not set CORS to "\*", but rather set it to the sites that need to have access to the client-bridge, e.g. your webui

+This is enforced by platform/bridge-common/src/main/java/com/iris/netty/server/netty/IrisNettyCorsConfig.java

+Set "cors.origins" in ./platform/arcus-containers/client-bridge/src/dist/conf/client-bridge.properties

 ### Does it work?

 You can use oculus (`./gradlew :tools:oculus:run`) to login, assuming that client-bridge and the other critical services are running.
 From there you can setup your account and look around at the system.